naredula-jana/Jiny-Kernel/doc/benchmarks.md

 Issue-1: In IPC, if there is a contention in mutext or semop or other IPC, then one of the thread will be active and other thread goes to sleep.
 In this situation, It will be costly to wakeup a thread under sleep in virtual environment with linux  when compare to the metal or jiny os.

-##### Solution : Changes in Guest VM kernel
+##### Solution : Changes in Jiny kernel
-1. Producer and consumer thread will be running on seperate cpu's. when consumer thread goes to sleep when ever it contents for the lock, and control goes to idle thread before hitting the "hlt" instruction, idle thread checks if there is any threads belonging to the cpu is waiting, if there is any threads under wait then it spin the cpus or does a small house keeping tasks for a short duration(10ms or 1 tick) then it goes to sleep using "hlt" instruction, In this short duration if the consumer thread got woken up then it saves IPI(interrupts) generation and exit/entry of the vcpu.
+1. In the producer and consumer test, threads will be running on seperate cpu's. when consumer thread goes to sleep due to the lock, and control goes to idle thread before hitting the "hlt" instruction, idle thread checks if there is any threads belonging to the cpu is waiting, if there is any threads under wait then sheduler spin the cpus or does a small house keeping tasks for a short duration(eg: 10ms or 1 tick) then it goes to sleep using "hlt" instruction, In this short duration if the consumer thread got woken up then it saves IPI(interrupts) generation and also exit/entry of the vcpu.
 In this way it saves around 800k interrupts for 800k loop in Test-2.
 Interrupts are costly in virtual environment when compare to metal. every interrupt causes exist and entry in the hypervisor.
 The "hlt" instruction casues context switch at host.

 ##### When IPC based apps in linux vm can under perform due to Issue-1
 1. linux as vm and with multicore(more then one cpu).
 The issue will not be present in single core, to minimum level on metal( shown it is only 3 to 4% as against 140%).
-2. The issue will be more when the cpu's are idle relatively. example: only producer,consumer threads running on different cpu's.
+2. This issue will be more when the cpu's are idle relatively. example: only producer,consumer threads running on different cpu's.
 If other app's are hogging the same vcpu as waiting thread then vcpu will not go to sleep and issue-1 will not popup.
 3. The issue will popup if the critical section's in the app's are small and there is contention among the threads.
 If the critical section are large then waiter thread goes to a long sleep, in this case receving IPI interrupts is better when compare to tight cpu spin.

  Monitoring Issue-1: Due to this this, IPI interrupts will be generated in large number, this can be monitered using the number of [Rescheduling Interrupts](https://help.ubuntu.com/community/ReschedulingInterrupts) in /proc/interrupts, Rescheduling interrupts are implemented using Inter Processor Interrupt(IPI).